-After the City of San Francisco passed an ordinance banning menthol cigarettes and flavored e-liquid, it looked like the whole Bay Area — and then probably the whole state of California — would fall like dominoes, one municipality after another passing similar laws.
+After the City of San Francisco passed an ordinance banning menthol cigarettes and flavored e-liquid, it looked like the whole Bay Area — and then probably the whole state of California — would fall like dominoes, one municipality after another passing similar vape bans.

 But that may not happen — and if it doesn’t, we’ll have our old friend RJ Reynolds to thank.
 The corporation best known for Camel cigarettes is funding an effort to repeal the ban, and Reynolds is prepared to spend millions to get it done.